This

 of this (with a rag, of course) brought the finish almost back

 to normal, and what a relief!!!
+My techie

 RANT: